spaceuniverse/F9Lander/README.md

 $ python F9LanderCORE.py
 ```

-__To run in "socket" mode fix - line 35 in F9LanderCORE.py__
+__To run in "socket" mode choose it in line 35 in F9LanderCORE.py__

-Run in first console
+Run in first console:

 ```bash
 $ python F9LanderCORE.py
 ```

-Then run in second console
+Then run in second console:

 ```bash
 $ python F9LanderClientCORE.py
 ```

-F9LanderClientCORE is a client which sends commands to server, you can modify it or write your own script in any programming language
+F9LanderClientCORE is a client which sends commands to server, you can modify it if you are familiar with python, or write your own script in any programming language.
+F9LanderClientCORE represents Python API.

-Just start server before and send list [up, left, right, new] to socket ('127.0.0.1', 50007) | (up, left, right, new can be 1 or 0)
+First start the server F9LanderCORE.py and then you can send string with list [up, left, right, new] to socket ('127.0.0.1', 50007).
+Up, Left, Right and New can be 1 or 0.

-You can modify this address in server code (F9LanderCORE line 301-303)
+You can modify socket address in server code: F9LanderCORE line 301-303.

 __To show opened sockets in Ubuntu__